matbesancon/hugo-site/content/workwithme/_index.md

 # Location(s)

-I am working in the [LIG](https://www.liglab.fr/en) laboratory in Grenoble and will look for students here.
+I am working in the [LIG](https://www.liglab.fr/en) laboratory on the main campus of Université Grenoble Alpes and will look for students here.
 If you are looking for a great research environment with friendly and brillant researchers from different domains and want to work while admiring the Alps, look no further.

 If you are in Berlin, I *can* take students in co-supervision with someone else in the [IOL](https://iol.zib.de) lab.